 - Select a default virtual directory mapping mode.
 This setup can be achieved by selecting the Global Home\%USER% default directory option, or the User Home Directory option.

 The above default configuration will ensure every AD user receives their own directory under the directory C:\Junk.

 - Create an AD group to Cerberus group mapping.

 If you have a group of users that you would like to also have access to a shared folder, you can achieve this with AD group to Cerberus group mappings.
 First, create a Cerberus group named designers, and assign the shared directory to that Cerberus group.
 Then, create a group in Active Directory called AD_designers and make the group of AD users you wish to share a folder with members of that AD group.

-The AD User Customization dialog will appear.
+The Add A New AD Group to Cerberus Group Mapping dialog will appear.
 You can use this dialog to create an AD group to Cerberus group mapping:

-- Press the Assign button to create a mapping
+- Press the Add Mapping button to create a mapping

-When AD users log in that are not members of the AD_designers group, they will only see their home directory.
-AD users that are members of the AD_designers group will see their home directory, named “home” and the other directories from the Cerberus group designers.
+When AD users log in that are not members of the group you mapped, they will only see their home directory.
+AD users that are members of the group you mapped will see their home directory, named “home” and the other directories assigned to the Cerberus group.

 I want all of my AD groups to have their own home folder and not see any shared folders

 To achieve this setup we will override the default virtual directory mapping mode to make it invisible and use custom AD group to Cerberus group mappings to allow the AD users to see their own directory(ies).
 You will need to do three things: